aprilmintacpineda/inferno-context-api-store/README.md

 })
 ```

 The second parameter is an object containing all the functions that will serve as the action.
 This is typically what you call when the user clicks a button or a particular event occured.
 The action will receive the original parameters given to it, except it will receive an object as the first parameter, this object is provided by the `dispatcher`.
-The object contains two things, **(1)** the store's state and **(2)** a function called `updateStore`.
+The object contains two things, **(1)** the getStoreState function **(2)** a function called `updateStore`.
 The `updateStore` function is what you call when you want to update the state, you need to give it an object of the states that you want to update, the rest that you did not touch will remain unchanged and intact.

 ###### Note